 4. With Google My Business you can extend your social reach

 Unlike with Cars.com or Edmunds, there’s a unique social aspect to marketing your business on Google.
 It’s all because of Google My Business, the social network that doesn’t merely connect consumers with friends and family; it also serves as a service for exploring interests and discovering local businesses.

 Let’s say that a happy customer who’s on Google decided to write a positive five-star review of your automotive business or dealership.
 That powerful word-of-mouth recommendation will also appear on the Google My Business pages of people who have that review-writing customer in their “circles.”
 It’s a great way of extending your social reach and marketing to a broader audience.

 5. You can engage with consumers add as much business information as you want

 Don’t get it wrong: review sites are not meant to be a one-way street.
 When you claim and manage your Google My Business account, you’ll see that there are multiple opportunities for you to be able to engage with existing and potential customers.

 You can respond to reviews.
 You can add your contact information, your physical address and location, your company profile, and photos of your establishment.
-You can use the +1 button to endorse your content and share your posts across the Web.
 Using your account, you can even launch new promos and special offers.
 In short, you gain greater control over what’s being said about you online, and you can implement new ways for customers to find you, no matter what device they’re using.